 - Correspondence-based object tracking — these algorithms perform object detection by representing discrete objects as centroids or silhouettes and then establishing the correspondence between them frame by frame.

 - Transformation-based object tracking — these algorithms perform object detection by transforming discrete objects into planar surfaces, such as rectangles or ellipses, and estimating the changes in their relative positions frame by frame.

 - Contour-based object tracking — these algorithms perform object detection by representing discrete objects as contours (boundaries) and matching similar contours with each other or with a predefined template contour frame by frame.

 Based on our own experience and knowledge, we suggest our own method for boundary detection — the Integro-Differential Algorithm.

-The main idea behind this approach is to combine the benefits of the three groups of algorithms mentioned above.
+The main idea behind this approach is to combine the benefits of the three groups of object tracking algorithms mentioned above.

 where B (i, j) is the brightness function of the image being analyzed.

 The second step is to build a brightness distribution histogram based on the calculated value of C0:

 In the third step, we can define the optimal brightness threshold T: